aliceysl/alice-li-portfolio/critique-by-design.md

 - Clicking reveals the main defect types for that brand's recalls

 In other words, it aims to convey both “overall comparison” and “defect classification.”

+### Strengths

+The interactive design guides users to explore defect classifications (by clicking brands), with colors enabling viewers to distinguish different brands.
+It effectively presents the theme of “comparing recall volumes.”

+### Weaknesses

+- Pie charts are unsuitable for comparing multiple brands: When the number of categories increases, differences become harder to discern, and excessive colors can lead to insufficient information density.
+- Inability to compare defect types across brands: Pie charts limit presentation, allowing only a deep dive into all defect types for one brand at a time.
+- Lacks temporal context: Despite covering 57 years of data, pie charts only show aggregate totals

+### Potential Misinterpretation
+**```Recall volume ≠ quality metric```**

+Without total sales volume, market share, or vehicle count, viewers may mistakenly assume brands with higher numbers perform worse.
+The title and description also fail to clarify this.

+> When redesigning, it's not just about “improving the chart,” but about clarifying:
+> What information does the `audience` of this chart `need`?
+What questions do I want it to answer?

 ## Step three: Sketch a solution